 Where: 31-91 21st St., Astoria, Queens

 What to expect: The parking lot of this classic Queens diner converted to a drive-in theater in 2020 and is still going strong.
-Thursdays are for old-time favorites and Fridays veer toward family fare.
+One night is for old-time favorites and the other veers toward family fare.
 Tickets are $10 and meant to cover one car (and two people); the schedule is posted weekly.
 They have also begun to do (stand-up) comedy nights and concerts.

 A Flick and a Feast